 Generally speaking, yes you should be of legal drinking age to visit and tour the distilleries.
 Some distilleries allow minors if accompanied by a parent or guardian.

-Passports are available at ALL participating distilleries in the Portland area (Stone Barn Brandyworks, Eastside Distilling, Wild Roots Vodka, Thomas & Sons Distillery, New Deal Distillery, Vinn Distillery, House Spirits, Rolling River Distillery, Aria Portland Dry Gin, Bull Run Distillery, Clear Creek Distillery).
+Passports are available at ALL participating distilleries in the Portland area (Stone Barn Brandyworks, Eastside Distilling, Wild Roots Vodka, Thomas & Sons Distillery, New Deal Distillery, Vinn Distillery, House Spirits, Rolling River Distillery, Aria Portland Dry Gin, Bull Run Distillery, Freeland Spirits, and Straightaway).
 This is the easiest way to purchase passports–just buy them when you arrive.
-They are also available online at this website.
+They are also available online on this website.

 No, you do NOT need to have a passport.
 You’re welcome to visit the distilleries and pay the individual tasting fees at each location.